gobeyondidentity/developer-docs/docs/workflows/authenticator-types.md

 - https://auth-us.beyondidentity.com/authenticator
 - https://auth-eu.beyondidentity.com/authenticator

 The hosted web authenticator requires less configuration and code, but it does require redirecting your users to the hosted webpage.
-Keep in mind that passkeys are stored on a specific browser.
+Keep in mind that passkeys are tied to an origin and they are stored on a specific browser.

 ## Embedded SDK Authenticator